resourced/resourced.github.io/content-docs/usage-agent-logs-live.md

 # Receiving Live Log Lines

-ResourceD agent can be configured to listen on TCP and UDP port for receiving log lines.
+ResourceD agent can be configured to listen on TCP port for receiving log lines.

 It behave similarly to syslog listener.
 It can then forwards log lines to various targets.